wxGlade/wxGlade/sphinx/tutorial.rst

      - |Calculator_Spacers_Properties|
    * - As the spacers have a height of 0, you will not see them in the design window. |br| |br|
-       If you don't like this, you may actually set the "Height" property to a different value and maybe even set ``EXPAND``.
+       If you don't like this, you may actually set the "Height" property to a different value and maybe even set :guilabel:`EXPAND`.
 For the actual window this will not make a difference, as the spacers are invisible, but the spacers will be visible in the *Design* window:
      - |Calculator_Spacers2|